fork-archive-hub/surveo/server/README.md

 Available events that are emitted when a method is executed in a given service.

-### Service: `votes`
+- ### Service: `votes`

-#### CREATE `"created"`
+  - #### CREATE `"created"`

     Event payload It is the same one you get from the `surveys` service when performing a [GET](./docs/services/surveys/GET.md) query.

-An event is emitted after each successfully approved vote for a survey.
+    Event is emitted after each successfully approved vote for a survey.
 The event is emitted only to users in the "survey.SURVEY_ID" channel.

 ## Request validation